Claim a tax deduction

 How to claim a tax deduction

-1. Submit a notice of intent.
+1. Submit a notice of intent to claim a deduction.
 You can do this:

 • in Member Online - select Contributions - Claim tax deductions